stevebuer/cs330-projects/homework3/README.md

 ## Done

+* Created new dashboard in Streamlit because it is a little simpler.
+I just need this thing to work right now so I can integrate my ML models.
-* Added [spot filtering](DX_CLUSTER_MACROS.md) on the DX cluster to limit some of the digital modes that are not relevant to my analysis.
+* Added [spot filtering](DX_CLUSTER_MACROS.md) on the DX cluster to limit some of the digital modes that are not relevant to my analysis such as FT8/FT4.
+Also, filtered out high and low ham bands that are not meaningful to me.
 * Pruned some [old spots in the database](database/FREQUENCY_RANGE_CLEANUP_README.md) that were not relevant to analysis.
 Not sure if this cauased a problem or not yet.
 * Expanded the schema to hold WWV solar data that I might like to add to my ML feature vector.
 * Add ability to store WWV reports to DX cluster scraper.
+* Created SQL study guide with Claude Haiku 4.5 (0.33x premium requests!) and a small sample database for query practice.
+* Created LSTM model for propagation prediction.
+I need to test this.
+* I am having some issues with the extract process from the API, need to debug.
+* Created a daily observation sheet that I will use for labeling training data.
+I need to listen to the radio mid day, or look at RF spectrum watefall visualization and label as good or bad propagation day for training.
+* Deployment process: need to continue this!

 ## To Do

 * Another scraper data source?
 RBN?
 * Is there additional meta-data I need to create or extract to characterize a DX path?
 	* Average, Max Distance propagated?
 	* Observed MUF.
-* Data Filtering: WSPR, Weaks signal crap ignore.
-* Exclude 2 meter spots from DX cluster reports
 * Create list of Steve's Personal Predictors (SPP) to watch
 * Data mining?
 Unsupervised learning?
-* Add user login to Dash.
+* Add user login to Das
-* Try another dashboard besides dash?
-* Sysadmin work to get space for container deploy
 * Documentation on joins and join tables.
 Sqlite sample db for examples.
 * Add automated test cases?
-* Alerting infrastructure
+* Alerting infrastructure?
-* Store WWV Reports

 ## Store WWV Announcements in database